 Determining a budget is another consideration.
 If you are a new DJ there is already a lot of equipment you’ll likely need to invest in.
 But as a working DJ, one of the most important components is your speakers.
 It is after all that your customers will hear.

 Where possible try to invest in the best speakers you can afford.
 The best DJ speakers will not only last longer they will also sound better.
+This applies to all your gear.

 The Power Of Portability